UHassam0/CI2-Noughts-Crosses/README.md

 ## Features

 A noughts and crosses game.
 It has the option for the user to select their token, that is, whether to play as noughts or crosses.
-I use javascript to run the game and check for wins
+I use JavaScript to run the game and check for wins

 + Ability to choose token used and start game

 ![token choice image](./assets/images/choose-token.png)

-+ Main game play where player clicks lead to otoken input and pc auto input
++ Main game play where player clicks lead to token input and pc auto input

 ![game play](./assets/images/game-play.png)